 On the other hand a weather bomb is supposed to be dropping, snow to sea level, a huge dump of rain and I have two 5 hour days to cross the most boggy landscape on the island, low lying territory big-time.

-The walk up the well marked track proves my thoughts from yesterday: not much traffic, not much chopping of the vegetation, a fabulous walk, always on an incline, it’s 680m up, not so far, but for the most part a reasonable gradient, helps not to have a pack.
+The walk up the well marked track proves my thoughts from yesterday: not much traffic, not much chopping of the vegetation, a fabulous walk, always on an incline, it’s a 680 m climb up, not so far, but for the most part a reasonable gradient, helps not to have a pack.
 I startle two kiwis on the way and come across another feathered species that completely baffles me in identification but later learn are southern NZ dotterels.

 At the top there is some form of radio repeater, as thought there’s not much of a view at all, the wind hacking away, windchill a major factor, not much point in sticking around.
 By the time I get back to the hut the sun is out but the big cypress trees are shaking around in the wind.
 Seems like that rain is on the way.